-I learned that they are a leading credit repair law firm that systematically uses the law to help eliminate negative entries on credit reports, and they have a method to help drive up credit scores.
+I learned that they are a leading credit repair law firm that systematically uses the law to help eliminate negative entries on credit reports, and they have a method to help drive down credit scores.
 This all sounded great, but I was still a bit skeptical about how they could help me take control of my finances.
 After learning that Lexington Law removes an average of 10 items off your credit report in the first 4 months , and has a credit-coaching program teaching clients how to improve and maintain a higher credit score, I decided to give them a try.

 Getting started was simple.
 I gave them a call and the representative answered my questions with patience and knowledge.
 She made me feel confident about improving my credit score, and explained that Lexington Law would send challenge letters requiring creditors to respond or refute.
 If they're unable to make a case, the items will be removed from my credit report.

 After the first three months, seven items were removed from my credit score.
 During this time, communicating with my representative was easy with access to my personal online dashboard.
 The dashboard allowed me to see my credit score from all three bureaus along with the positive and negative items impacting my credit.
 The best part was that I could even challenge items on my report directly from the dashboard.
 Each time I made a challenge, my representative would get an alert, and she and her team would begin working on them right away.
 Watching the items get removed from my credit report made me feel like I was taking control of my finance.